UAlbertaALTLab/hfst-altlab/docs/api.rst

 ***********

 ``hfst-altlab`` is intended to be backwards compatible with `hfst-optimized-lookup`_.
-But that package only provides a very simple interface, and requires the FST to be already formatted in the unweighted `.hfstol` format.
+But that package only provides a very simple interface, and requires the FST to be already formatted in the unweighted ``.hfstol`` format.
 This package is a wrapper over the `hfst`_ package, which consumes considerably more space than `hfst-optimized-lookup`_.
-If space is a strict constraint, we recommend converting your FSTs to the `hfstol` format and using the other package, but you will lose access to sorting, flag diacritics, and weights.
+If space is a strict constraint, we recommend converting your FSTs to the ``.hfstol`` format and using the other package, but you will lose access to sorting, flag diacritics, and weights.

 .. _hfst-optimized-lookup: http://github.com/UAlbertaALTLab/hfst-optimized-lookup